 - The sanctity of the rights of the child;

 - Contemporary First World Civilised Culture – so culturally distinct from, and in many ways our social values, norms and mores are incompatible with traditional African, Asian, Arab, Pacific Island and otherwise Third World and primitive cultures;

 - Fairness and a cautionary tolerance toward introduced ideas from afar, so long as they do not breach Australian Ethical Values or Australian Laws;

 - Commitment to pursuing excellence in performing duty and work to First World standards;

-- A deep collective bond and loyalty to the Australian Nation and to fellow Australians, respect for Australia’s sovereignty and its heritage enshrined in the ANZAC and Kokoda spirit;
+- Pride in Australia’s national identity, heritage and national achievements.
+A deep collective bond and loyalty to the Australian Nation and to fellow Australians, respect for Australia’s sovereignty and its heritage enshrined in the ANZAC and Kokoda spirit;

 - Peacefulness, a strong sense of civic responsibility and volunteerism, pursuit of ‘the public good’, respect for Australian Laws, courts and law enforcement agencies;